tuxite/pharmaship/docs/dev/python_env.rst

     sudo apt install libcairo-dev python3-dev libgirepository1.0-dev

-After installing missing system dependencies, use a ``virtualenv``.
+After installing missing system dependencies, it is strongly recommended to use a virtual environment.

-Following packages are needed to compile GResources:
+Following packages may be needed to compile GResources:

     * ``libglib2.0-dev-bin`` (provides ``glib-compile-resources``)
     * ``libxml2-utils`` (provides ``xmllint``)